 Losing a loved one is a very difficult thing.
 It is important to honor their memory.
 Choosing the right memorialization marker for their grave is a key component of this, but other factors, particularly the service, make a difference as well.
 You can hold your loved one's funeral at our Norwalk, CT cemetery for a graveside service that will feel unique, personal, and all the more special.
 When it comes to their final resting place, choose from a cremation burial, above ground burial, mausoleum, or columbarium.
 With Riverside Cemetery Association, you have so many options for customizing your loved one's final sendoff that there can be no doubt you will be able to honor their memory in just the way you would hope to.

-It is an important step when planning your family's grave memorialization.
-Whether you are planning your stone through our vendor, or a monument vendor of your choice, some important points are to be kept in mind as we maintain the honor and beauty of the cemetery for all.
+Whether you are planning your family's grave memorialization stone through our vendor, or a monument vendor of your choice, some important points are to be kept in mind as we maintain the honor and beauty of the cemetery for all.

 Hand-made markers or wooden crosses are not permitted even if intended temporarily.

 Marker Stones - These are placed at the foot of an individual grave.
 They can accommodate up to two sets of names/dates when appropriate.
 They are set flat and flush with the ground (with some exceptions in larger plots) .

 Slant Stones - These are often placed on companion (double) grave lots and certain sections of our cemetery require only this style.